dxw/playbook/src/staff-handbook/internal-comms.md

 * Quarterly CEO update (online) - a regular update from our CEO on company priorities and how we’re doing
 * Monthly Directors’ drop-ins (online) - informal meetings with a couple of the Directors to discuss current issues and ask any questions
 * Monthly finance clinics (online) - an update on how we’re performing against our financial targets hosted by the Finance Director and CEO
-* Show the thing (online) - a programme of 6 weekly sessions every quarter with short demo’s from staff showing things they’re doing, building or learning
+* Show the thing (online) - a programme of 6 weekly sessions every quarter with short demos from staff showing things they’re doing, building or learning
 * All-staff unconferences (in person with an online option) - an annual company event where staff determine the agenda
 * All-staff parties (in person) - we aim to get the company together socially in the Summer and at Christmas whenever we can